Antipurity/lenia-game/levels/README.md

 `iKernelOffset: vec2`: this originates from a buggy wind implementation, and alters the calculation of the distance to a neighbor.
 Many things look more visually interesting with this.

 ---

+## Entities

+Actors.
+Agents.
+Particles.
+Thingies.

+`.actors`: an object containing the named actors.
+(Could be an array too, if names are unimportant.)

+---

+TODO: What are the props?
+  health=1
+  radius=10
+  emit=red|green|blue

+TODO: What are the 4 behavior outputs?
+TODO: What are the per-output inputs?
+(If we have a number instead of an object, then it's B1.)

+---